kubernetes-sigs/kubespray/contrib/terraform/aws/README.md

 ```

 - Terraform automatically creates an Ansible Inventory file called `hosts` with the created infrastructure in the directory `inventory`
 - Ansible will automatically generate an ssh config file for your bastion hosts.
-To connect to hosts with ssh using bastion host use generated ssh-bastion.conf.
-  Ansible automatically detects bastion and changes ssh_args
+To connect to hosts with ssh using bastion host use generated `ssh-bastion.conf`.
+Ansible automatically detects bastion and changes `ssh_args`

 ```commandline
 ssh -F ./ssh-bastion.conf user@$ip